Solution to the Fokker-Planck equation for slowly driven Brownian motion: Emergent geometry and a formula for the corresponding thermodynamic metric: Driven Brownian Motion

-In order for Eq.\,\eqref{eq:Fokker-Planck} to be an accurate description for the time evolution of $\rho(x;t)$, the second term in Eq.\,\eqref{eq:total-time-deriv-rho} must be small with respect to the first.
+In the first term on the right-hand side of Eq.\,\eqref{eq:total-time-deriv-rho}, the time derivative acts at fixed $\boldsymbol{\lambda}$ and the time evolution is generated by the Fokker-Planck operator, i.e., by Eq.\,\eqref{eq:Fokker-Planck}.
+The second term describes the time variation resulting from the time dependence of the external control parameters, which is not determined by the Fokker-Planck operator.\footnote{We will see in a later section that this time variation is determined by another principle, namely, the minimization of the average heat produced in the reservoir over the course of driving.} Note that if we replace $\rho(x;t)$ by $\rhoeq(x)$ in Eq.\,\eqref{eq:total-time-deriv-rho}, the first term on the right-hand side evaluates to zero, exactly consistent with Eq.\,\eqref{eq:time-deriv-of-rhoeq}.

+In this work, we consider the scenario in which the dynamics of $\boldsymbol{\lambda}$ is very slow compared to the dynamics generated by the Fokker-Planck operator.
 This means the longest natural timescale $\tau_{\alpha_1}$ must be shorter than the shortest control timescale $\tau_{\lambda}$:

-The largest expansion parameter for which Eq.\,\eqref{eq:solution-to-FP-equation-dimensionless} is valid is therefore $1/\tau_{\lambda}$.
-For fast convergence, we must also have $\tau_{\lambda}\gg1$ in the specific units of the problem.
+Equation\,\eqref{eq:slow-variation-constraint} naturally gives rise to a dimensionless small parameter $\nu$, defined as follows: $\nu=\tau_{\alpha_1}/\tau_{\lambda}\ll 1$.
+It is the smallness of this parameter that justifies our usage of Eq.\,(1) to approximate the true dynamics of $\rho(x;t)$, which is given by the left-hand side of Eq.\,\eqref{eq:total-time-deriv-rho}.